Anant Jain

 Key Insights

-• Coordination is often a limiting factor in system performance.
-While sometimes necessary for consistent outcomes, coordination often needlessly stands in the way of interactivity, scalability, and availability.
+• Coordination is expensive.
+In distributed systems (systems running across multiple machines), coordination is often the bottleneck that limits performance.
+While sometimes necessary for consistent results, coordination frequently stands in the way of speed, scalability, and availability.

 Highlights

-• Distributed systems are tricky.
-Multiple unreliable machines are running in parallel, sending messages to each other across network links with arbitrary delays.
+Distributed systems are inherently tricky.
+Multiple unreliable machines run in parallel, sending messages to each other across network links with unpredictable delays.
 How can we be confident these systems do what we want despite this chaos?

-• The issue is not that coordination is tricky to implement, though that is true.
-The main problem is that coordination can dramatically slow down computation or stop it altogether
+The real issue isn't that coordination is hard to implement (though it is).
+The main problem is that coordination can dramatically slow down computation or stop it altogether.
+As the authors quote:

 "The first principle of successful scalability is to batter the consistency mechanisms down to a minimum, move them off the critical path, hide them in a rarely visited corner of the system, and then make it as hard as possible for application developers to get permission to use them."